William Henry Hance

 William Henry Hance (November 10, 1951 – March 31, 1994) was an American serial killer and U.S. Army soldier who murdered three women near Fort Benning in Columbus, Georgia, between 1977 and 1978.
-He was known to have sent taunting letters to police and the media attempting to blame the crimes on an organization known as the Forces of Evil.
+He was known to have sent taunting letters to police and the media attempting to blame the crimes on a group of white men known as the Forces of Evil.

 Hance was convicted of murdering three women in Georgia and sentenced to death.
 A fourth murder, which occurred in Indiana, he was never tried for, but was deemed the prime suspect.
 He spent fifteen years on death row in Georgia before his execution in the electric chair in 1994.

 Early life

 Hance was born on November 10, 1951, in Lexington, Virginia, the first of two children born to David and Mary Hance.
-His father worked as a custodian while his mother was confined to a wheelchair for the latter half of his adolesence, and died in 1970.
+His father worked as a custodian while his mother used a wheelchair during his adolescence, and died in 1970.

-Hance was a quiet yet social child who likened himself around smart children, even though he was perported to have an IQ of around 75 –79points.
+Hance was a quiet yet social child who hung around smart children, even though he was purported to have an IQ of around 75 –79 points.
 Raised in Rockbridge County, he graduated from Lexington High School in 1971 and initially enlisted in the U.S. Marines.
 His only run-in with law enforcement during his early life was a parking ticket issued in 1970.
-After rising to the rank of Seargeant, he transferred to the U.S. Army and completed basic training in Oklahoma, before being stationed at Fort Benning in 1976.
+After rising to the rank of Sergeant, he transferred to the U.S. Army and completed basic training in Oklahoma, before being stationed at Fort Benning in 1976.